skywolf829/APMGSRN/README.md

 ## Renderer Use

 We have two ways to access our renderer.
-An offline, command-line version is available at at ```Code/renderer.py```, which we will explain in this document.
+An offline command-line version is available at at ```Code/renderer.py```, which we will explain in this document.
 The online renderer with a GUI is in ```Code/UI```.
 Please see that folder if you'd like to use the realtime renderer with interactivity.